Fishing industry in Morocco: Reform

 Morocco's wide-reaching agricultural reform drive has been extended to the fishing industry.
 At the end of September 2009, the Ministry of Agriculture, Rural Development and Maritime Fishing unveiled Plan Halieutis.
 Which aims to increase exports from DH8.3bn (€729m) in 2007 to DH21.9bn (€1.9bn) by 2020.
 In the same time period, the sector's contribution to GDP is expected to rise from DH16.2bn to DH23.9bn (€2bn).
 Direct jobs in the fishing industry, a key employer, are also anticipated to nearly double, rising from 61,650 to 115,000.

 Disputes

 There have been constant disputes with Spain over fishing rights since 1973 when Morocco declared an Exclusive Economic Zone (EEZ), resulting in a 70 nmi coastal fishing limit.
 This was extended to 200 nautical miles (370 km) in 1981.
 In February 2012 it was reported that the Spanish Prime Minister was urging Morocco to negotiate an agreement about these differences.
-Western Sahara is not internationally recognised as part of Morocco, and Moroccan fisheries in the territory are considered in violation of international law.